 Designated areas of special interest due to their ecological and/or conservation sensitivities (i.e., marine protected areas, existing or future coral conservation zones, fish conservation areas, etc.) could be potentially affected by exploration activities in the SEA study area.
-At a minimum, this discussion will include consideration of the Middle Bank Area of Interest candidate, the Sable Island Bank, including Sable Island National Park Reserve, the Haddock Box, the Gully MPA, and ecologically and biologically significant areas (EBSAs) (e.g., nearby canyons, corals and sponges).
-The scope of the VEC also includes the inhabitants of the special area which may not be covered under the Species of Special Status VEC.
+At a minimum, this discussion will include consideration of the Misaine Bank and Eastern Shoal former Area of Interest candidate, the St. Ann's Bank Area of Interest (AOI), the Gully Marine Protected Area (MPA), Northern Bottlenose Whale Critical Habitat (Haldimand and Shortland Canyons) and ecologically and biologically significant areas (EBSAs) (e.g., nearby canyons, corals and sponges).
+The scope of the VEC also includes the inhabitants of the special area which may not be covered under the species of special status VEC.